cyberus-technology/hedron/doc/kernel-interface.md

 PDs are roughly analogous to processes.

 There are two special kinds of PDs.
-The PD (roottask) initially created by the microhypervisor is privileged in that it directly delegates arbitrary physical memory, I/O ports, and interrupts.
+The PD (roottask) initially created by the hypervisor is privileged in that it directly delegates arbitrary physical memory, I/O ports, and interrupts.
 This property cannot be passed on.